nav-commits/FNLHockey/README.md

 ## 🛠 Tech Stack

 - **Frontend:** React.js for a dynamic and responsive user interface.
+Enhanced with Material-UI for sleek, component-based CSS styling that adheres to modern design principles.
 - **Backend:** Node.js with Express.js for efficient server-side logic.
 - **Database:** MongoDB for scalable and flexible data storage.
 - **Authentication:** Auth0 for secure and reliable user authentication.